zhyyhola/zhyyhola.github.io/research.md

 ## Research Interests

 - **Modality:**
-  Investigating how different types of modality (e.g., deontic, epistemic, dynamic) are expressed across dialects, particularly in Central Plains Mandarin and Lianyungang Dialect.
+  Investigating how different types of modality (e.g., deontic, epistemic, dynamic) are expressed across dialects, particularly in Central Plains Mandarin.
 - **Degree Semantics:**
   Studying degree expressions in Mandarin Chinese, such as adjectives and degree adverbs, and their syntactic and semantic properties.
 - **Language Documentation:**